 As an AIM-listed company, Telit follows the requirements of the AIM Rules for Companies.
 In accordance with AIM Rule 26, Telit has adopted the Quoted Companies Alliance’s Corporate Governance Code for small and mid-size quoted companies (the “QCA Code”).
 The Board considers that Telit complies with the principles of the QCA Code, except as set out below.

 The sections below set out how we currently comply with the ten principles of the QCA Code.

-The strategy and business operations of the Group are set out in the Strategic Report on pages 6 to 29 of the Group’s Annual Report for the year ending 31 December 2017.
+The strategy and business operations of the Group are set out in the Strategic Report on pages 4 to 25 of the Group’s Annual Report 2018.

 The Board uses the AGM to encourage communication with private shareholders.
 Where voting decisions are not in line with Telit’s expectations the Board will engage with those shareholders to understand and address any issues.